wp-plugins/games/readme.txt

 == Description ==

-Display free HD Games in your website easily using single shortcode for each game.
+Display up to 45 free HD Games in your website easily using shortcode(s).

 * You can display each game individually on each post or page.

 = Available Games =

-Our plugin is new and we have over 45+ quality games + we will be adding fresh games daily!

 * Backgammon